10 Rules To Integrate Third-Party Scripts

 Test fresh tags and code on actual client web pages to ensure they’re not problematic.
 Experiment with different browsers and devices to confirm functionality.
 Notify clients of major changes, and remember to involve them in the testing process.
 Transparency is important.
 You might otherwise break something for your clients’ end users without them knowing.

 Whether you’re a vendor or a website owner, I hope you’ve found these guidelines helpful for creating great user experiences.
-You can learn more by visiting Google’s portal hosting educational content on this topic or read this free guide containing educational content related to this topic.
+You can learn more by visiting Google’s portal hosting educational content on this topic or reading this free guide containing free educational content related to this topic.

 Opinions expressed by DZone contributors are their own.